Giving your kid an iPhone for the holidays? Learn how to set it up right

 You can purchase insurance through your cell carrier or direct from Apple.
 The standard iPhone warrant protects against hardware failures and manufacturing defects for one year but doesn't cover cracked screens and other damage from drops or accidents.
 Apple has an extended warranty it calls AppleCare+, which according to Apple, "extends your coverage to two years from the original purchase date of your iPhone and adds up to two incidents of accidental damage coverage, each subject to a service fee of $29 for screen damage or $99 for any other damage."

 The extra-cautious can opt for AppleCare+ with Theft and Loss deductibles, which was introduced earlier this year.
-It protects against lost or stolen iPhones and allows you to pay only $199 to replace an iPhone 8 (£584 at Amazon.co.uk), iPhone 7 (£449 at Apple) and iPhone 6s (£28 at uSwitch); $229 for the iPhone XR, iPhone 8 Plus (£699 at Apple), iPhone 7 Plus (£569 at Apple) and iPhone 6s Plus (£39 at uSwitch); and $269 for the iPhone XS, iPhone XS Max, and iPhone X.
+It protects against lost or stolen iPhones and allows you to pay only $199 to replace an iPhone 8 ($1,229 at Apple), iPhone 7 ($749 at Apple) and iPhone 6s ($379 at OzMobiles); $229 for the iPhone XR, iPhone 8 Plus ($1,149 at Apple), iPhone 7 Plus ($929 at Apple) and iPhone 6s Plus; and $269 for the iPhone XS, iPhone XS Max, and iPhone X.

 The cost for AppleCare+ varies by model.
 For the iPhone 8, for example, AppleCare+ costs $129 (or $5.99 a month) and AppleCare+ with Theft and Loss costs $199 (or $9.99 a month).